 Mothers and Babies (Reproductive Health) Data and Information

-Understanding negative outcomes for reproductive health such as low birth weight, prematurity, fetal and infant death has increased over the past decades, but there is still much to learn.
-Not all reproductive health issues can be prevented, but you can take some actions to help increase your chance of having a healthy pregnancy and a healthy baby.
+Understanding of negative reproductive health outcomes such as low birth weight, prematurity, and fetal and infant deaths has increased over the past decades, but there is still much to learn.
+Not all reproductive health issues can be prevented, but reproductive aged women can take some steps to increase their chances of having a healthy pregnancy and a healthy baby.
 So, whether you are planning to get pregnant or are pregnant, you will want to give your baby the best chance you can for a healthy start.

 Use this interactive tool to choose indicators and measures to generate maps, bar charts and trend lines for Mothers and Babies (Reproductive Health).

 Birth weight: The first weight of the newborn obtained after birth.

 Infant death: Death of a live born infant under one year of age